-I received an M.Sc.Eng. in Physics and Electrical Engineering in 2018 from Luleå University of Technology - where I am currently enrolled as a Ph.D. student in the Embedded Intelligent Systems Lab (EISLAB), under the supervision of Fredrik Sandin.
+I received the M.Sc.Eng. in Engineering Physics and Electrical Engineering in 2018 from Luleå University of Technology - where I am currently enrolled as a doctoral student in the Embedded Intelligent Systems Lab (EISLAB) under the main supervision of Fredrik Sandin.

 - Neuromorphic Engineering

 - Machine Learning